-- i. is of a scale and form in keeping with surrounding properties; - ii. respects residential amenity and provide suitable access; - iii. can be properly serviced and supplied with essential services such as water and drainage; - iv. delivers a measurable net gain in biodiversity; and - v. complies with the other policies within the development plan.
+- i. is of a scale and form in keeping with surrounding properties; - ii. respects residential amenity and provide suitable access; - iii. conserves and enhances heritage assets and their settings; - iv. can be properly serviced and supplied with essential services such as water and drainage; - v. delivers a measurable net gain in biodiversity; and - vi. complies with the other policies within the development plan.